 StrongVPN is one of the simplest VPNs available for Mac.
 It focuses on the basics, making it quick and simple to surf the internet safely.
 Impressively, it enables up to 12 simultaneous connections on one subscription, which is significantly more than most of its competitors.
 While there isn’t an extensive range of additional options like some other VPN services, all the necessary features are there.
 StrongVPN’s simplicity will suit VPN novices or those looking for a lack of complications.

-The service can be used to access a large range of Netflix libraries including those in Japan and the United States, as well as Youtube, Disney+, and Amazon Prime Video.
+The service can be used to access a large range of Netflix libraries, including those in Japan and the United States, as well as Youtube, Disney+, and Amazon Prime Video.
 However, you may have issues unblocking the more troublesome BBC iPlayer.

-This Mac VPN does not offer a free trial but it does come with a 30-day money-back guarantee to give you assurance.
+StrongVPN doesn’t offer a free trial, but it comes with a 30-day money-back guarantee to give you assurance.
 StrongVPN’s 12-month plan costs $69.99 per month, making it relatively cost-effective in comparison to some of its competitors.
 The service also gives users the option of paying anonymously with cryptocurrencies such as Bitcoin.
-The StrongVPN plan also comes with access to 250GB of secure cloud storage which normally retails at $9.99 per month.
+The StrongVPN plan also comes with access to 250GB of secure cloud storage, which normally retails at $9.99 per month.

 Some VPN services can unblock streaming services such as BBC iPlayer, but users are often met with low resolution and buffering.
 ExpressVPN allows customers to achieve high-definition quality and a good speed with a range of streaming services, such as BBC iPlayer, Netflix, and Hulu.

-The ExpressVPN MacOS client has a sophisticated design that is compatible with the high functionality of Mac systems.
-It is simple to use and offers a range of features that can be activated by the user.
-Some of the features include the Network Lock (ExpressVPN’s adaption of the kill switch), as well as a Smart Location option, which reflects NordVPN’s Quick Connect feature and will connect the user to the best available VPN server.
+The ExpressVPN macOS client has a sophisticated design that is compatible with the high functionality of Mac systems.
+It is simple to use and offers a range of features that can be activated in the VPN settings.
+Some of the features include the Network Lock (ExpressVPN’s adaption of the kill switch), as well as a Smart Location option to connect the user to the best available VPN server address.

 The provider offers 24/7 live customer support through a live chat.
 So, if any issues arise while you are using ExpressVPN, you can chat with a member of their customer service team.

 While the service is slightly more costly than other VPN options, ExpressVPN is perhaps the best Mac VPN.
 It is a good choice for those users looking for the optimal experience for macOS.
-ExpressVPN may not offer a free trial period, but it does promise a 30-day money-back guarantee, which will give you a complete refund if you are unhappy with the service, to put your mind at ease.
+ExpressVPN may not offer a free trial period, but it does promise a 30-day money-back guarantee, which will give you a complete refund if you are unhappy with the service to put your mind at ease.

 TunnelBear VPN’s mission is to offer a simple, affordable, and reliable service for Mac users.
-It may not be one of the largest VPN providers nor does it have the most extensive list of features.
+It may not be one of the largest VPN providers, nor does it have the most extensive list of features.
 However, it does offer value for money, good connection speeds, and one of the most extensive privacy statements.
-Its simplicity and ease of use also make it one of the best Mac VPNs for VPN novices.
+Its simplicity and ease of use also make it one of the best VPNs for novices.

-The provider does have a limited number of server locations, but as long as it has the locations that you require, this shouldn’t cause too much of an issue.
+The provider does have a limited number of VPN server locations, but as long as it has the locations that you require, this shouldn’t cause too much of an issue.

 The VPN is simple to set up and is compatible with most devices, with clients for Mac, iOS, Windows, and Android.
 It also offers extensions for Chrome and Firefox.
 However, it is not suitable for connection with gaming consoles, routers, or smart TVs.

 TunnelBear’s app features a simple world map displaying server locations as well as an additional location list.
-You can also choose to enable SplitBear to decide which trusted apps will use your normal internet connection, instead of being rerouted through the VPN.
+You can also choose to enable SplitBear to decide which trusted apps will use your normal internet connection instead of being rerouted through the VPN.